 What we like: higher pay out, variability of risk.

-> Everyone likely has their definition of what constitutes a short term investment.
-However, Investopedia defines a short term investment as any investment with a term of fewer than five years.
+Everyone likely has their definition of what constitutes a short term investment.
+However, a short term investment is typically any investment with a term of fewer than five years.

-> However, this definition also acknowledges that many short term investments have a holding period of just three to twelve months.
+However, this definition also acknowledges that many short term investments have a holding period of just three to twelve months.
 Your job is to decide, based on your situation, how short or long you want to invest your short-term investment.

 Be sure you’re clear on the term of any investment before you lay your money on the table.

 How to Choose a Short Term Investment